 When we talk about CBI with our clients, one of the first concerns they bring up is the quality of life in the country that they’re considering.

-You see, the vast majority of countries that offer CBI are small islands in the Caribbean or the South Pacific.
+You see, the vast majority of countries that offer citizenship by investment are small islands in the Caribbean or the South Pacific.
 While these countries aren’t bad by any means (and their passports are actually quite good by most standards), most people can’t picture themselves actually living there.

-Second passports are good for many things, but one of the issues that you need to consider is whether you actually would want to live in your new country of citizenship if push came to shove.
-Many people would go nuts on a tiny island like St. Kitts and Nevis, for example.
+Second passports are great for many reasons, but one of the issues that you need to consider is whether you actually would want to live in your new country of citizenship if push came to shove.

 Another issue that we often hear specifically from Americans looking to renounce their US citizenship is that they want to keep similar passport privileges, without the burden of citizenship-based taxation.